-Switchgear preventative maintenance in Alexandria, VA is essential for working electric systems.
+Switchgear preventative maintenance is essential for working electric systems.
 When you ignore switchgear and circuit breakers within it, you are headed for disaster—especially if you run a business with high electricity demands.
 Here are five precautions to take for switchgear and circuit breakers:

 - Maintain disconnect switches: If circumstances demand you cut off the power, the last thing you want is a malfunctioning disconnect switch.
 Cleaning, lubricating and testing them is a vital exercise to take at least once a month.
 When you perform this testing, it is also a good time to drill for power outages.
 This ensures tools and procedures are ready if power outages affect your production.

 - Perform inspections: Visual inspections of bus connections and breakers helps you find wear and tear before it affects the safety of your crew and the productivity of your site.
 This only needs to be an annual inspection, and you may want to consider an infrared thermal survey as well.
 The latter can pick up on microscopic breaches that can later cause fires or electrocution.
 If it has been a while since your equipment was thoroughly inspected, perform an infrared survey as soon as possible.

 - Do not neglect testing procedures: Every two to three years, you should perform electrical testing of circuit breakers and transformers.
 Other tests include checking ground faults, cable insulation and contact resistance of fuses.
 If any of these elements fails, you will experience a power outage and likely expensive repairs.
 It is better to find problems before they explode (sometimes literally) than wait until you are making an emergency call to an electrician.